Damage to plants can occur from many different sources

 Chemical Treatment: If the plant is ornamental and you won't be eating from it then you can use a systemic insecticide.

-If the plant is going to be producing food then you should use topical sprays like Dr Earth
+If the plant is going to be producing food then you should use organic topical sprays.

 Normal growth on the left.
 "Fasciation" contorted growth on the right.